-How Many Power Grids Are in the U.S.?
+How Do Power Grids in the U.S. Work?

-Facts About How Many Power Grids are in the U.S.
+How Many Power Grids are in the U.S.?

-The U.S. power grid has been supplying countless people with power since its initial installation in the 20th century.
+Power grids in the U.S. have been supplying countless people with power since its initial installation in the 20th century.
 The three main interconnections, or grids, that make up the entire power grid for the Lower 48 states of the U.S. are:

-• The Eastern Grid: Covers the area from the east coast to just east of the Rocky Mountains.
-Parts of northern Texas are also covered by this grid.
+- The Eastern Grid: The Eastern Grid covers the area from the east coast to just east of the Rocky Mountains.
+Parts of northern Texas are also covered by this power grid.

-• The Western Grid: This grid covers the area starting with the Rocky Mountains and continuing outwards to the west coast.
+- The Western Grid: The Western Grid covers the area starting with the Rocky Mountains and continuing outwards to the west coast.

 With issues like outdated, failing infrastructure and hackers with the potential to cause outages, the U.S. power grid is becoming more prone to issues and outages across the country.
 Extreme weather and superstorms regularly cause outages that can be costly both to repair and for facilities that rely on power for mission-critical functions.
 The vulnerability of the U.S. power grid is a major reason why many business and home owners choose to install backup generators to keep essential functions running even when the power grid malfunctions.
 Many communities are also opting to install microgrids for an alternate power source.
 Microgrids can generate power via renewable sources such as solar panels or wind turbines, making them a more environmentally friendly and responsible option as well as good protection against power failure from the country’s major power grid.